encord-team/encord-client-python/docs/source/tutorials/bitmasks.rst

 2. Uploading bitmasks annotations to Encord
 ====================================

-In case there are pre-existing bitmask annotations, previously created by Encord or any other software, they can be uploaded to Encord using the SDK.
+If there are pre-existing bitmask annotations, previously created in Encord or any other software, they can be uploaded to Encord using the SDK.
 The following code example illustrates how to read a bitmask from a file, and upload it: